scylladb/scylladb/docs/architecture/raft.rst

    If you have no means of ensuring that these irrecoverable nodes won't come back to life and communicate with the rest of the cluster, setup firewall rules or otherwise isolate your alive nodes to reject any communication attempts from these dead nodes.

 During the manual recovery procedure you'll enter a special ``RECOVERY`` mode, remove all faulty nodes (using the standard :doc:`node removal procedure </operating-scylla/procedures/cluster-management/remove-node/>`), delete the internal Raft data, and restart the cluster.
-This will cause the cluster to perform the internal Raft upgrade procedure again, initializing the Raft algorithm from scratch.
+This will cause the cluster to perform the Raft upgrade procedure again, initializing the Raft algorithm from scratch.
 The manual recovery procedure is applicable both to clusters which were not running Raft in the past and then had Raft enabled, and to clusters which were bootstrapped using Raft.

 .. note::